riscv-software-src/riscv-isa-sim/README.md

 Build Steps on OpenBSD
 ----------------------

-Install bash and gmake, nd ause clang.
+Install bash and gmake, and use clang.

     $ pkg_add bash gmake
     $ exec bash